Complete the Baccalaureate Scholarship Renewal and Graduation Process in your Scholar Portal today!

-The Washington State Opportunity Scholarship is renewable for up to five years of support.
-All current Scholars must maintain their eligibility throughout the lifetime of their scholarship to remain enrolled.
-Every current Scholar must complete the renewal process each year between May 1 and July 1 by logging in to the Renewal/Graduation Portal.
-The portal will open on May 1.
+The Baccalaureate Opportunity Scholarship is renewable for up to five years.
+All current Scholars must maintain their eligibility every year to continue to receive funding.
+Current Scholars must complete the renewal process each year between April and June through the Renewal/Graduation Portal.

-Additionally, Scholars who do not wish to renew their scholarship for the coming academic year should still complete the process to minimize the number of reminder emails, phone calls and text messages they will receive.
-This also helps us understand why students don’t renew their scholarship so we can improve our program supports.
+Scholars who do not wish to renew their scholarship for the upcoming academic year should still complete the process to minimize the number of reminder emails, phone calls and text messages they will receive.
+This information also helps us understand how we can improve our program supports.

-During the renewal process, Scholars are asked to provide evidence that during the prior year they met the ongoing requirements of the scholarship.
+During the renewal process, Scholars are asked to provide evidence that they met the requirements to maintain their scholarship during the previous year.
 All annual requirements are intended to ensure Scholars remain committed to a STEM or health care field and make progress toward their degree.
-The specific requirements Scholars will be asked to demonstrate during the annual renewal process are outlined below:
+The requirements Scholars will be asked to demonstrate are outlined below:

-- REMAIN COMMITTED TO A STEM OR HEALTH CARE FIELD
+- MAKE PROGRESS TOWARD A STEM OR HEALTH CARE DEGREE

-- Pursue an eligible science, technology, engineering, math (STEM) or health care major as defined on our list of approved majors.
-During the renewal, all Scholars will confirm their current major.
+- Pursue an eligible STEM or health care major as defined on our list of approved majors.
+All Scholars will need to confirm their current major.

 - Enroll at an eligible Washington state institution (as defined on our list of eligible colleges and universities) and plan to pursue a bachelor’s degree.

 - Maintain Satisfactory Academic Progress (SAP): Scholars must meet their college or university’s SAP policy.
 These policies differ between institutions; Scholars can confirm their institution’s GPA and minimum credit completion requirements with the financial aid office on campus.